 Incorporating elements of the themes or important symbolic details into a creature design embeds it further into the story.
-It can be a great way to tell a narrative in a less obvious way.
+It can be a great way to tell a narrative in a less obvious way and make some profound depth to a monster.
 Furthermore, it allows the artist to connect the design to the current social moment in ways that can acutely tap into our fears.

 The Eyes of a Creature